Gluten Sensitivity or Celiac Disease. What You Need to Know

 What kind of diet do you need to follow?

 Now that you have the lowdown on what gluten is, and how it is related to celiac disease and gluten sensitivity, your next step is to take steps to remove the gluten in your diet.
-Even some non-food items (lip balms, for example) have to be replaced.
+Even some non-food items (lip balms, for example) must be replaced.

 If you have gluten sensitivity or intolerance, no damage has yet been done to your small intestine, but to feel better and prevent the possibility of developing celiac disease later, you should also avoid gluten.
 However, some people with sensitivity or intolerance may cheat and eat gluten-containing foods occasionally.
 This is still not recommended, as it may bring on your symptoms.